 Christine: "My father, Henri Bonemeyer, was born on 3rd June 1884.
 The lady is his mother, Alberta Bonemeijer (or Bonemeyer) née Massman (French origin)."

-Christine: "[These] photographs are of my grandmother & grandfather on my father's side.
-My grandparents lived in the Dutch East Indies, now Indonesia, & my father was born there... on 3rd June 1884 & died 10th November 1943, aged 59.
+Christine: "[These] photographs are of my grandmother and grandfather on my father's side.
+My grandparents lived in the Dutch East Indies, now Indonesia, and my father was born there... on 3rd June 1884, and died 10th November 1943, aged 59.
 My father's father was Hubertus Jacobus Christianas Bonemeyer - he was a school teacher."

 Here is Christine's father Henri aged about 7.

 Christine: "The native lady was his nurse in the Dutch East Indies (Soerabaya).
 They [later] returned to Holland & lived in Nijmegen.
 His sister Bertha was born there in 1894.
-Other children died."
+[Their] other children died."

 This card-mounted photo shows Christine's father in 1907, aged 23.
-There's certainly no mistaking the facial resemblance between my mother & her father, as this portrait clearly shows.
+There's certainly no mistaking the facial resemblance between Christine and her father.

-And here are Henri & Reva, around about the time they were married.
-The wedding took place on January 11th 1935 at Epsom Register Office (pictured below) - Henri was now aged 50, & Reva 30 (this was his second marriage, his first wife being Hendrika Hubertus).
+And here are Henri and Reva, around about the time they were married.
+The wedding took place on January 11th 1935 at Epsom Register Office (pictured below).
+Henri was now aged 50, and Reva 30 (this was his second marriage - his first wife being Hendrika Hubertus).
 Following the wedding, Reva moved in to Henri's bungalow at 125 Chapel Way, Tattenham Corner, Epsom - leaving her family home in Wanstead Park.
-Their only child (my mother Christine) was to be born in March the following year.
-My mother also revealed that he had other daughters from his first marriage - though they presumably continued to live in Holland, & were never to meet their half-sister.
+Their only child (Christine) was to be born in March the following year.
+My mother also revealed that he had other daughters from his first marriage - though they presumably continued to live in Holland, and were never to meet their half-sister.

 Christine: "Epsom Registry Office, where my parents were married in January 1935."

 This wonderful family photo is sadly the only one I have of my father (Clive Cann) during his childhood.
-He is pictured right, with his two brothers Cyril (always known as Wally) & younger brother Terence (known as Terry) on either side of their mother, Gertrude Maud.
-I always remember this photo being on display on the wall of my grandad's flat in Chiswick - Terry (who sadly passed away in 2014) kindly sent me this copy a few years back.
+He is pictured right, with his two brothers Cyril (always known as Wally) and younger brother Terence (known as Terry) on either side of their mother, Gertrude Maud.
+I always remember this photo being on display on the wall of my grandad's flat in Chiswick - Terry (who sadly passed away in 2014) kindly provided this pic a few years back.

 My father was born on 13th July 1932 at Chiswick & Ealing Maternity Hospital.
-The boys all lived with their parents Cyril & Gertie (whose maiden name was Cardew) at the family's butcher's shop at 103 Devonshire Road (formerly Chiswick Field Road).
-The boys would take turns on Saturdays helping their father out in the shop, & making deliveries to local houses by a bicycle with a huge basket attached to the front.
+The boys all lived with their parents Cyril and Gertie (whose maiden name was Cardew) at the family's butcher's shop at 103 Devonshire Road (formerly Chiswick Field Road).
+The boys would take turns on Saturdays helping their father out in the shop, and making deliveries to local houses by a bicycle with a huge basket on the front.